Beautiful Tree House Rental Set in a Stunning Forest of Quebec, CanadaNominingue, Quebec (Canada) view map

 This glamping site is tucked away in the small village of Nominingue, in Quebec.
 The cities of Ottawa and Montreal are an accessible two-and-a-half hours away by car, making this a great place for a weekend getaway.
 Set near the Grand Lac Nominingue, guests can enjoy stunning views of the Laurentian Mountains.
 The Rouge-Matawin Wildlife Reserve is close by, and glampers can take advantage of the stunning Rivière-Rouge, just ten minutes from the site.
 Read More

-The host will provide all mattresses, pillows, and linens free of charge at this glamping site.
-Carts and sleds can be hired out from the host for a small additional fee.
+The host will provide all mattresses, pillows, and one cart/sled free of charge at this glamping site.
+Linens can be hired out from the host for a small additional fee.

 Glampers will be spoiled for choice when it comes to outdoor activities at this site.
 The forests and rivers provide ample hiking, biking, cycling, and golfing opportunities in the summer; and in the winter, snow transforms this woodland into excellent terrain for dog sledding.